Entrust PKI as a Service

 Check this box if you want the issued certificate to have the same Subject’s Distinguished Name (DN) as the CSR pasted in the Certificate Signing Request field.

-ℹ When checking this box, the Subject field is read-only and displays the DN set in the CSR.
+ℹ When you check this box, the Subject field remains read‑only and shows the DN set in the CSR.

 Subject